Secure shredding Glossary

 Offsite Shredding.
 Offsite Shredding refers to materials destruction performed at a secure facility.
 Includes collection and transport of the Customer's Paper-based Materials for destruction processing at a secure facility.
 Materials are subsequently destroyed to a non-recoverable form using proprietary procedures and commercial grade equipment.
 Following destruction, shredded materials are recycled.

 Onsite Shredding.
 Onsite Shredding refers to materials destruction performed at or near a Customer Location using a Mobile Shredding Unit.
 Includes collection, destruction and transfer of Customer's shredded material for subsequent processing.
 Following destruction, shredded materials are recycled.

-On-Call Service Fee.
-An additional fee charged to the Customer's work order for any unscheduled service or deviation from standard service as defined in the Customer Agreement
+On-Call Service Fee: An additional fee charged to the work order for unscheduled service.

 On-site Training.
 Administrative training is delivered on site at the customer's location; it is a one time training overview of the security model set up for that customer.
 Customers will learn how to add a user, change a password, and add a user to an existing User Group.
 There is a two-day minimum associated with this training.

 Open Shelf Storage.
 Storage of Items in File folders (and not within Cartons) generally used for records that require frequent access, such as medical records.
 See Linear Foot/Feet/Footage (LF).

 Open Shelf Retrieval.
 The act of physically locating and pulling a File from an open shelf storage location in an Iron Mountain facility based on criteria provided by the Customer in the Order.

 Order.
 A customer request for service related to its records.
 Multiple requests for service received at different times may result in multiple Orders, even if services are provided to the same Customer Location if the Iron Mountain dispatcher is unable to combine the Orders due to time or type of service.